June 6, 2016 - First Monday

 Here we are at the end of another academic year.
 I can’t believe how time has flown by; this month I will celebrate two full years as your dean.
 As I never tire of saying, I am proud to be a part of the College of Law and honored to lead our accomplished faculty and staff as we continue to be a successful legal education institution.

 One more example of our institutional leadership came to my attention recently: We were ranked among the top 20 law schools for employment outcomes in the recent law school employment outcomes report from the American Bar Association.
 In a national climate of challenging job placement rates for new law graduates, this is truly outstanding for us.
-More information about our current national rankings.

 Here a few other highlights from the past month:

 Northwest Institute for Dispute Resolution Celebrates 20th Anniversary